-Just 90 minutes into the UEFA Champions League group stage and already there is talk of "make-or-break games" as the second round of matches opens tonight.
+Just 90 minutes into the UEFA Champions League and already there is talk of "make-or-break games".

 Those words came from Mariano García Remón, the man charged with replacing José Antonio Camacho at Real Madrid CF, whose first Champions League tie comes against another team who have lost a coach in the last fortnight, AS Roma.
 While García Remón described the Group B meeting at the Santiago Bernabéu as "like a final for us", Ezio Sella, Roma's temporary replacement for the departed Rudi Völler, was more understated as he spoke of "a delicate moment".